FrederikGJ/FrederikGJ/README.md

 #### Things I'm learning

-🌱 How to deploy LLM applications with Python and Flask (at my job)
+🌱 How to deploy LLM applications for in-house use with Python and Flask (at my job)

 #### Personal